sbrueningk/sbrueningk/docs/index.md

-## Welcome to GitHub Pages
+## Welcome to my personal website

-You can use the [editor on GitHub](https://github.com/sbrueningk/sbrueningk.github.io/edit/main/docs/index.md) to maintain and preview the content for your website in Markdown files.
+This is a link to my linked in profile [editor on GitHub](https://www.linkedin.com/in/sarah-br%C3%BCningk-9884aa158/)

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown
+### Research interests

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for